-Application Note: This requirement is achieved by security features such as memory encryption, bus
+Application Note: This requirement is achieved by security features such as encryption fuctions.

-199 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+217 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.

 FPT_PHP.3 Resistance to physical attack

 FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.